 This tropical drink with coconut and rum was, in fact, invented in Puerto Rico.
 Well, the exact place is still in the debate between Barrachina Resturants and Caribe Hilton hotel.
 We tried at Barrachina restaurant.
 Honestly, it felt like regular Pina Colada, but the place had a good vibe and cute little outdoor sitting.

-8. Let go off your diet rules and eat at all chocolate bar
+8. Let go of your diet rules and eat at all chocolate bar

 Yes, all chocolate.
 Chocolate grilled cheese, choco burgers, chocolate shots, chocolate cocktails, famous hot chocolate with cheese.
-I was surprised when I first tried the hot chocolate with cheese.
-I thought that’s a weird combination, but it was perfect.
+I was surprised when I first tried hot chocolate with cheese.
+I thought that was a weird combination, but it was perfect.
 Sweet and creamy with a slight hint of saltiness.

-- Condado Beach is often compared to give Miami vibes.
-Great for Caribbean beach experience with vibrant city life just steps away.
+- Condado Beach is often compared to giving Miami vibes.
+Great for a Caribbean beach experience with vibrant city life just steps away.

 - Ocean Park Beach gives a laid-back California vibe in Puerto Rico.